CVT_1302_HDR.jpeg

 Throughout his life, Christoph has nurtured his calling to help others.
 With a professional background spanning the arts, media, social entrepreneurship, and humanitarian action, he is always eager to utilise his skills and experiences to support people in need.

-Christoph is an award-winning humanitarian, photographer, artist, public speaker and adventurer, passionate about human and humanitarian issues.
+Christoph is an award-winning humanitarian, photographer, artist, public speaker, and adventurer passionate about human and humanitarian issues.

 Passionate to Create Change